tsnellgrove/dark_castle3/doc/to_do.md

 					- DONE: add print() line to show before / after verb_syn replacement
 					- DONE: comment out 'leap' in global
 					- DONE: test
-					- TBD: update symetric syns for remaining active verbs
+					- DONE: symetric syns for remain active verbs (not including 'enter' / 'exit')
 				- TBD: create cond_syn() routine to inspect action_lst after syntax call
 					- IDEA: some syns should only be true under certain circumstances
 						- EXAMPLE: 'enter' == 'sit' if do_noun is_seat